This section applies only to Claims in the Republic of Ireland

 7.Balance of two-year period for the issue of Court Proceedings.

 For example, assume that an accident occurs on the 1st of June 2007.
-An application to the InjuriesBoard.ie is deemed received and complete on the 1 September (3 months after the date that the accident).
-The claim remains in the InjuriesBoard.ie until the 1st of September 2008 when it is released by way of Authorisation.
-The limitation period already having expired before the InjuriesBoard.ie application was lodged) and so the limitation period will expire on the 30th of November 2010 (being the day before 1st of December 2010;that is, 1 year and 9 months from the 6 month period).
+An Application to PIAB is deemed received and complete on the 1 September (3 months after the date that the accident).
+The Claim remains in PIAB until the 1st of September 2008 when it is released by way of Authorisation.
+The Limitation Period will expire on the 30th of November 2010 (being the day before 1st of December 2010;that is, 1 year and 9 months from the 6 month period).

-In relation to the Statute of Limitation it is important to be aware that there are certain cases where the submission of the InjuriesBoard.ie claim does not stop the clock running in relation to the limitation period.
+In relation to the Statute of Limitations it is important to be aware that there are certain cases where the submission of the PIAB claim does not stop the clock running in relation to the Limitation Period.
 Again, you need to take immediate advice on this from a Solicitor in order to ensure that you do not run foul of the Statute of Limitations Act.
 This could be a very expensive mistake.

-In respect of Motor Insurance Bureau claims in Ireland it is necessary to submit an application to the InjuriesBoard.ie prior to issuing Court proceedings against the MIBI.
+In respect of Motor Insurance Bureau claims in Ireland it is necessary to submit an Application to PIAB prior to issuing Court Proceedings against the MIBI.
 Please refer to our Motor Insurers Bureau of Ireland page for further information on the very strict procedures which apply in Ireland in relation to MIB claims.
-The InjuriesBoard.ie will not carry out an investigation on your behalf immediately after an accident to ascertain if the other driver was insured; whereas a prudent Solicitor will, thus ensuring that you do not run foul of the very strict rules which apply to MIB claims.
+PIAB will not carry out an investigation on your behalf immediately after an accident to ascertain if the other driver was insured; whereas a prudent Solicitor will, thus ensuring that you do not run foul of the very strict rules which apply to MIB claims.
 This could be another very expensive mistake

 As will be noted, and if you need convincing then read our article Personal Injury Accident Claims 2011 You still need a Solicitor if you are involved in an accident and you are considering submitting a Claim to the InjuriesBoard.ie you should consult a Solicitor first.